 - Only one family member or support person can be present in the facility at a time.

-- Two people can be present at one time if physical distancing can be maintained for:
+- Two people can be present at one time if physical distancing can be maintained for end of life/palliative care patients or residents.

 - Additional family members or support persons may be identified for end of life, palliative and intensive/critical care, as outlined in the Saskatchewan Health Authority (SHA) Family Presence Guidelines.